NoEndsNoGains/End-Of-Conflict/THEORETICAL-FOUNDATIONS.md

 Every discipline points to the same conclusion: **there is no view from nowhere.**

 You are positioned.
 Your position creates what you can see and what you cannot.
 Your desires filter what reaches you.
 Your fears shape what you avoid.
 Your strategy determines what you hide.
-And the structure you inherited set the boundaries before you arrived.
+The structure you inherited set the boundaries before you arrived.
+The institution's gravity bends you toward it.
+And the longer the conflict runs, the more entropy extracts from everyone inside.

 The Coordinate Card doesn't eliminate these constraints.
 It names them — so they can be examined instead of obeyed.

+The Coordinate Card is not a self-help exercise.
+It is a Relativity Map.
+It acknowledges that everyone is living in a different physical and philosophical reality based on their coordinates.
+Resolution isn't about finding a middle ground between realities.
+It's about acknowledging that multiple realities exist — and then deciding what to do anyway.

 ---